Federated Data-Efficient Instruction Tuning for Large Language Models: Approach

-However, as shown in Figure \ref{pic-clustering-metrics-layer}, the features from some layers may incur poor data separability, which may have a negative impact.
-Generally, dimensionality reduction helps to alleviate the impact of inappropriate dimensions, e.g., PCA \cite{jolliffe2002principal} selects the most significant principal components based on the variance, and t-SNE \cite{van2008visualizing} prioritizes preserving the relative distances between local data points during the dimensionality reduction process where the low-variance dimensions may have minimal impact on the distance calculation.
-Therefore, we perform dimensionality reduction $P: \mathbb{R}^{l \times v} \to \mathbb{R}^k, k \ll l \times v$ on the concatenated features to fuse the features from different layers, as
+However, Figure \ref{pic-clustering-metrics-layer} shows that some layers degrade data separability.
+Dimensionality reduction may alleviate the impact of inappropriate dimensions, e.g., low-variance dimensions have minimal impact on distance calculation in t-SNE \cite{van2008visualizing}.
+Thus, we apply $P: \mathbb{R}^{l \times v} \to \mathbb{R}^k, k \ll l \times v$ to fuse the features from $l$ layers, as

-We choose t-SNE \cite{van2008visualizing} with Barnes-hut implementation \cite{van2013barnes} for feature fusion in \app, as it is more effective in nonlinear feature spaces compared to earlier methods such as PCA.
-The dimensionality $k$ of the fused features is set to 2 for better efficiency.

-Figure \ref{pic-visualization-feature} provides empirical evidence for the effectiveness of feature fusion, where a randomly sampled subset of \datadolly is partitioned to 4 clients with label distribution skew.
-If the hidden state of the last token from the last layer is employed, data in these clients tends to be scattered across the entire space, while the features fused from all the Transformer layers form relatively clear boundaries between clients.
-Therefore, the fused feature can be used to better distinguish data samples.
+We choose t-SNE with Barnes-Hut implementation \cite{van2013barnes}, as it is more effective in nonlinear spaces than earlier methods such as PCA \cite{jolliffe2002principal}.
+The fused feature dimension $k$ is set to 2 for efficiency.
+Figure \ref{pic-visualization-feature} shows the effectiveness of feature fusion, where a random subset of \datadolly is partitioned to 4 clients with label distribution skew.
+If last-layer features are employed, data among clients tends to be scattered, while fused features form relatively clear boundaries between clients, enhancing sample distinction.